Bob620/baka-dns/README.md

 Upon a connection with text, (websocket needs a newline) it will spawn a goroutine that parses the string into a valid hostname.
 This hostname will be searched for in the redis cache, if found it will return the cached ip.
 If not in redis it will send a DNS request to (by default) 1.1.1.1 for authoritative resolution.
-If no ip is found it returns an error, if one ip is found it will return that ip, if multiple ip are found it spawns one goroutine for each and pings once.
+If no ip is found it returns an error, if one ip is found it will return that ip, if multiple ip are found it spawns one goroutine for each and pings once via spawning the ping function in another goroutine.
 If all pings fail(or take > 1 sec) it will return the first ip as best-hope for the user to resolve, otherwise it will return the optimal ping-base ip.
 The resolved ip will then be cached in redis with a timeout set to the ttl as given by the authoritative resolution.

 The exact same DNS function is used for both POST and WS connections.

+Detailed output is written to console during operation and each dns query response is logged into the `dns-server-log.csv`.